genesys-samples/DataActionsWorkshop/content/020-Configuration/20_second.md

 ---

 ## Understand JSON Paths
 JSON responses are series of Objects and Arrays in a hierarchical structure.
 You start with a base object, in the below example, the base object will be "Thestore".
 Our example "Thestore" sells an array of different foods and silverware.
-If we run a query against "Thestore"'s inventory we will recieve a response containing all of the objects that "Thestore" sells and any attributes associated to these objects, such as their category (fruits, vegetables, etc.) and price.
+If we run a query against "Thestore"'s inventory we will receive a response containing all of the objects that "Thestore" sells and any attributes associated to these objects, such as their category (fruits, vegetables, etc.) and price.

 ![image](/images/storeexample.PNG)